 (The phrasal verb speak up means speak louder.
 It consists of the verb speak and the adverb up is a particle.)

 Some phrasal verbs retain the meaning of the original verb while some others have meaning completely different to the original verb.

 - I asked them to come in.

-(The phrasal verb come in means enter which is easily understood as we are familiar with the meaning of the words: come, in.)
+(The phrasal verb come in means enter which is easily understood as the meaning of the word come is very familiar.)

 - The deal fell through at the last minute.

 (The phrasal verb fell through means not completed successfully which is different in meaning to the verb fell.)

 The words that make up a phrasal verb can be separable or non-separable.
 When it is separable, a noun or a pronoun object comes between the verb and the particle.
 If a phrasal verb is non-separable, a noun or pronoun object always comes after the particle and verb that make up the phrasal verb.
 More details can be found in the individual sections: